This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 How to Defrost Chicken In a Hurry

-You can defrost chicken in a hurry by placing it into frigid water.
+You can defrost chicken in a hurry by placing it in frigid water.
 This allows the thawing process to take place while ensuring that the temperature of the meat doesn’t rise above 40 degrees for a long period of time.

 You should ensure that your chicken is based in a plastic bag or a zip lock bag prior to placing it into the water.